-Currently (September 2022), 164 countries have passports with a contactless (NFC) chip — also called ePassports or biometric passports — which means that those passports can be read with ReadID.
+Currently (July 2023), 171 countries have passports with a contactless (NFC) chip — also called ePassports or biometric passports — which means that those passports can be read with ReadID.

-Although passports are required to follow the UN’s International Civil Aviation Organization (ICAO) standard, countries have some choices as to which part of this standard they implement.
+Although passports are required to follow the UN’s International Civil Aviation Organization (ICAO) standard, countries have some choice as to which part of this standard they implement.
 In 2016 there was an important deadline: newly issued passports must be so-called Machine-Readable Travel Documents (MRTD).

 ReadID Worldwide Ordinary Passport Overview